Department of Crop Production Ecology

 We aim to contribute to the cropping systems of the future, where higher quality and yields are combined with better use of ecosystem services and minimal negative impact on the environment.

-Our courses cover the biology and ecology of plants
+Our courses cover the ecology and sustainable production of plants

-You will gain knowledge about how production methods and cropping systems affect yield, quality, and the environment, knowledge that is essential for designing sustainable farming systems.
-We teach courses within SLU’s bachelor’s and master’s programmes, offer undergraduate courses, and provide postgraduate studies.
+You will gain knowledge about how production methods and cropping systems affect yield, quality, and the environment, knowledge essential for designing sustainable farming systems.
+We teach within SLU’s bachelor’s and master’s programmes, offer undergraduate courses, and provide postgraduate studies.

 The Department of Crop Production Ecology conducts research, teaching, and collaboration to support the agriculture of the future.
 As part of SLU’s internationally leading research community, we are a force in the transition to both productive and climate-smart farming.
 Through our research, collaboration, and education, we contribute to sustainable development.